Interactive Segmentation of Radiance Fields: Experiments

-\Paragraph{Appearance Editing: } As we have the appearance vector associated with each voxel in the grid, we can alter the appearance of the individual segmented objects.
-Here we demonstrate it in Fig.\ref{fig:editing}(c) by changing the color of the \textsc{Pot}.

-\Paragraph{Geometric Scene Composition: } We using high quality object segments, we can also composite two radiance fields from different scenes.
-Please note that we only focus on geometric composition, and do not attempt correct global illuminations as such variables were never processed in the underlying representation.
-We demonstrate this in Fig.\ref{fig:editing}(d).
+\Paragraph{Geometric Scene Composition: } With high-quality 3D segmentation masks, we can also composite two different radiance fields.
+We demonstrate this in \cref{fig:editing_composition}.
 We follow the composition technique of \cite{d2nerf} to accomplish this task.
-The JCB is picked from the \kitchen scene from the \cite{mipnerf360} dataset and placed in \garden. } }
+The JCB is picked from the \kitchen scene from the \cite{mipnerf360} dataset and placed in \garden.
+Please note that we do not take global illumination into account for these edits.

+\Paragraph{Appearance Editing: } As the appearance vector is associated with each voxel in the grid, we can alter the appearance of the individual segmented objects.
+We demonstrate this by stylization the content using \cite{goel2022styletrf} in \cref{fig:editing_style}.